yogasw/OLX-Crawler/README.md

 If successful will display the response ```[*] Waiting for messages.
 To exit press CTRL+C```

 ## Legal
-This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by WhatsApp or any of its affiliates or subsidiaries.
+This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by OLX or any of its affiliates or subsidiaries.
 This is an independent and unofficial software.
 Use at your own risk.